JudeSafo/All_Language_Model/README.md

 ### How to fine tune the model over time?

 The content of esg_LanguageModel folder outline this all work done around model training.
-Proper fine tuning will gpu or tpu hard drive and additional question/user responses.
+Proper fine tuning will require gpu or tpu hard drive and additional engagement from users to source training data.

 ## Conclusion

-The biggest focus for you short term should be experimenting with keywords and number of topics. pi@haiphenai.com
+As of Sunday (05/14), I've updated the current production model with the additional key words (up from 15 to 20).
+You can play with this as you feel necessary but I would suggest you spend a few days inbetween revisions to thoroughly inspect output from the model.
+The biggest focus for you short term should be experimenting with keywords and number of topics.
+In the month spent working on this project I've read through dozens of ESG reports to build my intuition before inspecting the model.
+As subject matter experts you may not need to do this but there is tremendous value from diving deep into all the material you now have to work with.

+Wishing you both the best in your ESG endeavors👋!

+Sincerely, Jude Safo, Haiphen:pi@haiphenai.com

 ### Miscellaneous

 | Project | Task | Descrip. | Assets | Date |
 |---------|------|----------|--------|------|
 | ESG report entity extraction and report automation | ESG Crawler | Grab raw data | [Github](https://github.com/example), S3, ec2 | 04/08 |